dc4420/website/about.md

 Please be respectful to our speakers, other attendees, and the venue staff.

-## Talk nights

-Format is usually two talks: a primary 45 minutes (ish), and a secondary 30 minutes (ish).
-Talks start at 19:30, but we have the room from about 18:30 to 23:00.

 ## Speakers Wanted

-Typically our programme has a technical talk (~1 hr) and lighter talk (~30 min).
+Typically our programme has a primary talk of ~45 minutes, and lighter talk ~30 minutes.
-Once or twice a year we have a "Lightning Talk" format, with shorter talks up to ~15 minutes, with anyone who wants to speak on the night.
+This isn't a hard structure, feel free to propose a lightning talk or Q&A discussion if that works for your topic.

+We're also happy to host activities other than talks, such as hands-on workshop or an infosec pub quiz, or something else relevant to our techie audience!

 The qualifications for speakers are simple, have a subject of interest to fellow technical & InfoSec people.
 The subject can be on technical